 What will my Ileostomy look and feel like?

 Your Ileostomy should protrude from your abdomen, like a spout, and this can vary depending on how it is formed by your surgeon.
 It will be soft to touch, pinkish-red in colour and moist; rather like the inside of your mouth.

 There is no sensation in the stoma, so it is not painful.
 However, it has a rich blood supply and it is normal for it to bleed a little from time to time, especially when cleaning.

 Your ileostomy is likely to be swollen at first and will take a few weeks to reduce in size.

 There will be small stitches around the edge of your ileostomy, which will either be dissolvable or your Stoma Care Nurse will remove them 1-2 weeks after your operation.

 Helpful videos to prepare you for your ileostomy operation

-We have created a series of ‘how to’ video guides for people living with a ileostomy.
+We have created a series of ‘how to’ video guides for people living with a stoma.
 These videos are available to view and download.